LavaMoat/LavaMoat/NOTES.md

   - [ ] moduleId -> { packageName, path }
 - [ ] idea: maybe encode dep graph (and cache) as weakmap pointers so they disappear as `require` ref is dropped
 - [ ] document browserify usage

+- [ ] using `--writeAutoConfig` should create a valid build using the generated config

+exportsProtection strategies
 - [ ] harden strategy
   - tests
 - [ ] fresh eval/instantion doesnt require magicCopy